nullic/DPLocalizationManager/README.md

 ## Localization check

-dpstrings.py it is Python script, that used for cheking most common usage of library.
-It's scan {some} folder for sources and resoures
+dpstrings.py it is Python script, that used for checking most common usage of library.
+It's scan {some} folder for sources and resoures and make validation  for common errors (missing keys, duplication).

-Usage example: dpstrings.py -p "./Project" -l "en;ru;"
+Usage example: **python dpstrings.py -p "MyProjectPath" -l "en;ru;"**.<br/>
+For more information: **python dpstrings.py --help**.

 ## License